 Riedener, a native of Switzerland, knew nothing about football.
 Riedener went to FAO Schwartz and bought a football that he put on his kitchen table.
 The next morning he grabbed a box of Cornflakes, poured them into a bowl, and stared at the football while eating.
 After he finished his bowl, he began to cut up the box into the base which the football resides on top of today.

 When he met with Rozelle, he sketched out the design on a cocktail napkin.
 Rozell liked the idea, and the design has not changed to this day.

 The “World Championship Game Trophy” was presented for the first time in 1967 to Vince Lombardi and the Green Bay Packers, who beat the Kansas City Chiefs in what was later called Super Bowl I.

 How Much Does the Lombardi Trophy Weigh, and What’s It Made Out of?

 It’s no surprise with how prestigious the Super Bowl Trophy is that no expense is cut in the process.

-Crafted entirely of sterling silver by Tiffany & Co. silversmiths in a Rhode Island workshop, the trophy stands 22 inches high and weighs 7 pounds.
+Crafted entirely of sterling silver by Tiffany & Co. silversmiths in a Rhode Island workshop, the Lombardi Trophy stands 22 inches high and weighs 7 pounds.
 The original trophy was produced by Tiffany & Co. in New Jersey, but as of 2017, it has been made in Cumberland, Rhode Island.

 They say that winning the Super Bowl Trophy is priceless.
 Well, that’s not entirely accurate.